patrick-5546/notes/docs/index.md

 # Patrick's Notes

-Welcome to my personal notes on a variety of subjects that interest me.
+Welcome to my personal notes on various programming-related topics.
 I have big plans for this website, though I'm not sure if I have the time to match;
-for a sneak peak, check out the open issues of the corresponding repository.
+for a sneak peak, check out the [open issues](https://github.com/patrick-5546/notes/issues).

 ## Site Purpose